-The proposed new section of the by-law addressing heritage easement agreements would delegate the authority to negotiate and execute an agreement to the Director of Development Services; it would also allow the Director to amend agreements, as required.
-A by-law and consultation with the Municipal Heritage Committee would still be required, but the ability of the Director to execute these agreements would expedite and streamline the process to implement them, particularly when they are tied to active Planning Act applications.
+The proposed new section of the by-law addressing heritage easement agreements would delegate the authority to negotiate and execute an agreement to the Director of Development Services.
+It would also allow the Director to execute amendments to these agreements, as required.
+A by-law and consultation with the Municipal Heritage Committee would still be required, as stipulated by the Ontario Heritage Act, but the ability of the Director to execute these agreements would expedite and streamline the process to implement them, particularly when they are tied to active Planning Act applications.

-At present, the City does not have a heritage property tax relief program although its is recommended that one be implemented in the 2018 Strategic Community Improvement Plan.
+At present, the City does not have a heritage property tax relief program although it was recommended that one be established in the 2018 Strategic Community Improvement Plan.
+This program has not been implemented as part of the CIP at the present time and would require additional steps by Council, including the passage of an enabling by-law.
 Should the City decide to implement such a program in future, the negotiation and execution of these agreements would also be delegated to the Director.